4. User installed software

 #

 Note, the * in the output means active loaded conda version (per loaded module).
-Available environments are listed but no activated.
+Available environments are listed but not activated.

 How did I build my conda environments?

-Note, two listed environments were created with different versions of conda.
+Note, listed environments were created with different versions of anaconda and miniconda3.

 Python has thousands of specific packages and it is not possible for us to maintain them all.
 For this reason users can easily add their desired packages to the base installs using local user area.